 It also has a map with Satellite, Road, Hybrid, and Terrain view modes, and shows you no-fly zones nearby.

 The app’s also got plenty of features that even beginners can make use of.
-For example, AirMap tells you if it’s safe to fly in your current location based and sends you real-time alerts for nearby traffic and changes to airspace conditions.
+For example, AirMap as a best drone map tells you if it’s safe to fly in your current location based and sends you real-time alerts for nearby traffic and changes to airspace conditions.

-With the information about UAV laws in over 20 countries, AirMap can be of great help for those pilots who travel overseas with their drone.
+With the information about UAV laws in over 20 countries, AirMap can be of great help for those pilots who travel overseas with their drones.
 Simple and useful.

-When you are located within 5 miles of an airport or another airspace that requires permission to fly, the app informs you about.
+When you are located within 5 miles of an airport or another airspace that requires permission to fly, the app informs you about it.
+Such apps for drone pilots are always a great option.

 With B4UFly you can make sure you aren’t breaking Federal Aviation Administration regulations when flying your drone in the US.

-The app gathers the information about your current position, nearby air traffic, local current and forecasted weather conditions, and tells you whether it’s safe to navigate the skies at your current location.
+The app gathers information about your current position, nearby air traffic, and local current and forecasted weather conditions, and tells you whether it’s safe to navigate the skies at your current location.
+Hover is worthy of being on the list of the best drone camera apps.

 Besides, it shows the weather data with a detailed breakdown of temperature, wind speed and direction, rain, and shine.
 The app also includes a flight log feature that enables you to save and track your flight data.